Bayesian experimental design without posterior calculations: an adversarial approach: Further details of pharmacokinetic example

-We were unable to implement ACE as training produced NaN outputs.
+We were unable to implement ACE2 as training produced NaN outputs.
 So we discuss only the results of BA.
 We ran 100 replications in parallel.
-The left plot in Figure \ref{fig:pk_BA} shows the results of one successful replication.
-The design points converge to 3 clusters near $t=0.7,4.5,15.4$ after roughly 5,000 seconds.
+The left plot in Figure \ref{fig:pk_BA} shows the results of one well-behaved replication.
+The design points converge to 3 clusters near $t=0.7,4.5,15.4$ after roughly 5,000 seconds (1.4 hours).
 These are similar but not identical to the cluster locations for ADV reported in the main paper.
-However many other replications did not converge so clearly to these locations -- see the right plot in Figure \ref{fig:pk_BA}.
-(Indeed, in a few replications the design remained very close to its initial values.)
-The BA runtime for the successful replication is a little longer than the time used for PCE in the main paper -- which we ran for 3,600 seconds for 100 replications in parallel -- but of a similar order of magnitude.
+However many other replications did not converge so clearly to these locations, as shown by the right plot in Figure \ref{fig:pk_BA}.
+Indeed, in a few replications we noticed the design remained very close to its initial values.

+The BA runtime for the well-behaved replication is a little longer than the time used for PCE in the main paper -- which we ran for 1 hour (3,600 seconds) for 100 replications in parallel -- but of a similar order of magnitude.
 However other replications did not appear to have converged after running for several hours.
 As discussed by \cite{Foster:2020}, BA is likely to be somewhat slower than PCE as it needs to optimise a large number of neural network weights in addition to the design.

-We expect that with further effort BA and ACE can be more successfully implemented for this example.
-In the main paper we concentrate on reporting the PCE results, which we believe captures a lower bound on the runtime for any of these methods on this example.
+We expect that with further effort BA and ACE2 can be more successfully implemented for this example.
+However, we believe that the PCE results reported in the main paper capture a lower bound on the runtime for any of these methods on this example.